Tamra Judge Allegedly Cheating On Husband With Famous Boy-Band Member

 Tamra Judge is right in the middle of some serious drama amid filming the new season of The Real Housewives of Orange County.
-Filming recently began for Season 12 of the show and she is reportedly feuding with Vicki Gunvalson once again.
+Filming recently began for Season 12 of the show, and she is reportedly feuding with Vicki Gunvalson once again.
 This past weekend Judge was uninvited to Gunvalson’s birthday celebration where former and present cast members got together to party.
 The two have had a rocky relationship on and off the show, and this time it appears the two will not reconcile.

-Season 11 of The Real Housewives of Orange County wasn’t kind to Tamra Judge but it also wasn’t the worst she has had either.
+Season 11 of The Real Housewives of Orange County wasn’t kind to Tamra Judge, but it also wasn’t the worst she has had either.
 There have been plenty of ups and downs for the reality star while being filmed, some very painful for her.
 Last season, Kelly Dodd brought up rumors of Judge’s husband being gay and having affairs on top of speaking out of turn about her estranged daughter.
-This threw Tamra for a loop and she came out swinging.
-The season ended with a cast divided and it appears they remain that way heading into filming now.
+This threw Tamra for a loop, and she came out swinging.
+The season ended with a cast divided, and it appears they remain that way heading into filming now.

 Dinner with this fabulous crew @shannonbeador @meghankedmonds @missm1437 @prive_christina